|POSITION TITLE||REPORTS TO|

 - Requires manual dexterity sufficient to operate a keyboard, multi-line telephone, copier, fax server, document scanner, and other such office equipment as necessary

-- Requires ability to work in a stressful dental office environment where interaction with others is constant and interruptive
+- Requires ability to work in a stressful office environment where interaction with others is constant and interruptive

 - May be exposed to patients who have low impulse control, and angry temper outbursts requiring safety precautions and measures